wp-plugins/simpleflickr/readme.txt

 *  **count**:  The number of images to be displayed.
 The maximum number the flickr API allows is 500.
 (For unlimited set to 0.)
 Default is '0'.
 *  **showimagecaption**:  Whether to display the image caption.
 Can be "true" or "false".
 Default is 'true'.
 *  **showimagelink**:   Whether to display the image link.
 The image link is part of the caption so showimagecaption must be 'true' for the image link to be displayed.
 Can be "true" or "false".
 Default is 'true'.
+*  **imagelinktext**:  This is the text to display as a image link.
+Default is 'View flickr photo page...'
+* 	**imagesize**: You must provide the size of the image displayed in the simpleviewer flash object.
+Can be 'Square', 'Thumbnail', 'Small', 'Medium', 'Large', 'Original'.
+Default is 'Medium'.
+* 	**privacyfilter**: Determines what photos are displayed based on the level of privacy selected.
+Values can be 'Public photos', 'Private photos visible to friends', 'Private photos visible to family', 'Private photos visible to friends & family', 'Completely private photos'.
+Default is 'Public photos'.
 * 	**width**: The width of the flash object (optional).
 Default is '100%'.
 * 	**height**: The height of the flash object (optional).
 Default is '800'.
 * 	**bgcolor**: The background color of the flash object (optional).
 Default is '#FFFFFF'.